Celton Manx

-Celton Manx Limited is a company that provides e-gaming products; it provides a platform for sports betting, live casino games, race betting and animated flash games.
+Celton Manx Limited is a company that provides online gambling products; it provides a platform for sports betting, live casino games, race betting and animated flash games.
 It is headquartered in and regulated by the Government of the Isle of Man, British Isles.

 In February 2009, Celton Manx was granted the first Isle of Man licence by the Isle of Man Gambling Supervision Commission to operate a live dealer online casino.

 Awards

 Celton Manx won the Appleby Award for Excellence in the Use of Technology by the Isle of Man in 2009.